Public housing in Singapore: Under the Singapore Improvement Trust

 During British colonial rule, Singapore had an underdeveloped housing infrastructure that led to overcrowding and poor living conditions once it experienced an uptick in immigration.
 Model public housing was first built in Singapore by the Singapore Improvement Trust (SIT) from the late 1920s.
-Intended to house people displaced by the clearance of unsanitary buildings or by town improvement schemes, the SIT's initial housing schemes were small in scale but well received.
-From the early 1930s, the SIT subsequently started planning larger housing estates on the outskirts of the Central Area, and after being unable to encourage the private development of such estates, constructed the first estate, Tiong Bahru, from 1936.
-Subsequently, the SIT began focusing more on public housing provision from the late 1940s.
+Intended to house people displaced by the clearance of unsanitary buildings or by town improvement schemes, the SIT's initial housing schemes were small in scale but well-received.
+Starting in the early 1930s, the SIT started planning larger housing estates on the outskirts of the Central Area, and after being unable to encourage the private development of such estates, constructed the first estate, Tiong Bahru, from 1936.
+It subsequently began focusing more on public housing provision from the late 1940s.
 The public housing built by the SIT was similar in terms of density and living space to British public housing projects of the time, with low population densities, and housed nine per cent of Singapore's population by 1959.